Bravura-Security/alexandria.github.io/books/intro.md

 A book represents a logical chunk of information.
 And books can have multiple versions.
 For example, books about our products could be assembled where you have a different book for each different version of the product documentation you want to use.

-This will then allow your [assistants](/assistants/intro) to be able to bring in the right information at the right time  given the users questions they raise.
+This will then allow your [assistants](/alexandria.github.io/assistants/intro) to be able to bring in the right information at the right time  given the users questions they raise.

+# Creating books

+For tutorials on how to create books with your different content please see the below tutorials

+* Creating a product documentation book using an existing pdf
+* Creating a source code book using content in bitbucket
+* Creating a product research book using aha content